mensahAmpomah/airbnb-clone-project/README.md

 Safeguarding Payments: Prevents unauthorized access to financial transactions.

 System Integrity: Keeps the API stable, reliable, and resistant to attacks or misuse

+CI/CD Pipeline

+CI/CD (Continuous Integration and Continuous Deployment) is a development practice that automates the process of building, testing, and deploying code.
+It ensures that every new code change is automatically tested and integrated into the main project, reducing human error and speeding up delivery.

+IT'S IMPORTANT FOR THE PROJECT.

+Continuous Integration (CI): Automatically tests and validates new code when developers push changes to GitHub.
+This ensures that the backend APIs, models, and serializers remain functional and error-free.

+Continuous Deployment (CD): Once the tests pass, the updated code can be automatically deployed to a staging or production server (like AWS, Render, or Heroku) without manual intervention.

+TOOLS THAT CAN BE USED.
+GitHub Actions: Automates testing, building, and deployment workflows directly from your GitHub repository.

+Docker: Containers make it easy to package and deploy the Django app consistently across different environments.

+Heroku : Platforms for deploying and hosting the Django application.

+Pytest: Used for automated testing to ensure new changes don’t break existing features.